Information and Resources

 Partners in Waste diversion

 The SWAP relies on collaboration with private sector haulers and recycling processors to help shape programs and services.
-The newly revised City of Whitehorse Sustainability Plan recognizes and supports the need for increased waste diversion.
+The newly revised City of Whitehorse Sustainability Plan and the upcoming Official Community plan (OCP) recognizes and supports the need for increased waste diversion.

 what you need to know

 Good news!
 Meeting our goals is completely within reach.
-If organics, cardboard, wood, recyclables, metals, household hazardous waste and e-waste are removed from the waste stream, we would see about 70% less thrown away, and we would easily reach our goal.
+If organics, cardboard, wood, recyclables, metals, household hazardous waste, and e-waste are removed from the waste stream, we would see about 70% less thrown away, and we would easily reach our goal.
+We all have a role to play with waste diversion, help Whitehorse set precedent for other northern municipalities!